aceeason/MIST4610groupproject/README.md

 ## Query 3
 ![Query 3](query3.png)

-Query 3 lists out all patients ID, there first and last name, and the revenue that they generate.
-This can be used to track how mcuch revenue each individual client generates.
+Query 3 lists out all patients ID, their first and last name, and the revenue that they generate.
+This can be used to track how much revenue each individual client generates.

 Management could use this information to see high cost clients, and give them specialized care for how much money they are spending.
 Managers could continue to track this data to see why clients are generating so much revenue, and if it increases or decreases over time.

 ## Query 4
 ![Query 4](Query4.png)

 Query 4 lists all the dates of all the medical encounters that have not happened yet.

 This tracks people who have never been to the office before.
 Managers can use this to track potential future clients, and incentivise these patients to come to there practice.

 ## Query 5
 ![Query 5](Query5.png)